Trust & Reputation & Due Diligence

 • Sudden rating volatility without methodology transparency

-• Removal or "resolution" offers that appear tied to paid packages
+• Removal or "resolution" offers tied to paid packages

 • Opaque methodology: no clear scoring criteria, no version history, no evidence links